What is PVC Roofing?

 Energy Efficiency and UV Resistance

 PVC roofing membranes are highly reflective, which means they can reflect a significant portion of the sun’s rays.
 This property reduces heat absorption, keeping the building cooler and reducing energy costs associated with air conditioning.
 The energy-efficient roof contributes to a building’s overall sustainability and can help achieve LEED (Leadership in Energy and Environmental Design) certification.
+Additionally, they are UV resistant roofs, preventing degradation from prolonged sun exposure.
+This resistance helps maintain the roof’s integrity and appearance over time, further extending its lifespan.

 Installation Techniques for PVC Roofing